-Hawaii Injury Lawyers Ready to Help You after a Workplace or Construction Accident
+Hawaii Legal Team Ready to Help You After a Workplace or Construction Accident

 The Honolulu construction accident attorneys at Shim & Chang have handled hundreds of workplace and construction accident cases over the years, and understand how numerous factors often lead to an on-the-job injury.

 Property owners, general contractors, and subcontractors are all required to provide a safe work environment for employees.
 In addition, all equipment rented or furnished for employee use must be in good working order and in a reasonably safe condition.
 Unfortunately, however, this is not always the case, and workers have been killed, electrocuted, and/or seriously injured as a result.
 In such cases, an injured worker or his or her family may be entitled to much more than workers' compensation benefits.